shrutya22487/Stick_Hero/README.md

 Welcome to Stick Hero, an exciting platformer game where you control Stick-Hero, navigating between pillars by extending a stick.
 Your objective is to collect cherries, reach the destination, and achieve the highest score possible.
 Embrace the challenge and enjoy the thrilling gameplay!

+## 🎥 Demo

+Check out our demo video on YouTube to see the Maze Solver in action: [Watch the demo](https://www.youtube.com/watch?v=YRQl11XkDFo)

 ## Gameplay Showcase

 ### Images